NREL/resstock/measures/ResStockArguments/README.md

 **Heating System 2: Type**

 The type of the second heating system.
 If a heat pump is specified and the backup type is 'separate', this heating system represents 'separate' backup heating.
 For ducted heat pumps where the backup heating system is a 'Furnace', the backup would typically be characterized as 'integrated' in that the furnace and heat pump share the same distribution system and blower fan; a 'Furnace' as 'separate' backup to a ducted heat pump is not supported.
+If not provided, defaults to none.

 - **Name:** ``heating_system_2_type``
 - **Type:** ``Choice``

-- **Required:** ``true``
+- **Required:** ``false``

-- **Choices:** `none`, `Furnace`, `WallFurnace`, `FloorFurnace`, `Boiler`, `ElectricResistance`, `Stove`, `SpaceHeater`, `Fireplace`
+- **Choices:** `auto`, `none`, `Furnace`, `WallFurnace`, `FloorFurnace`, `Boiler`, `ElectricResistance`, `Stove`, `SpaceHeater`, `Fireplace`

 <br/>